Elkhart County deputies allegedly worked a combined 92 hours in ghost employment scheme

 Fackelman's supervisor at the time reportedly checked Fackelman's camera's GPS live map function and saw that he was mapping at his off-duty Lake City Bank security job while he was supposed to be responding to emergency calls for the sheriff's office, according to the affidavit.

-That sparked an internal investigation of Fackelman's work history going back to November 2021, which ultimately looped in McQuarie, as each man had similar schedules and duties, the affidavit reads.
+That sparked an internal investigation of Fackelman's work history going back to November 2021, which ultimately looped in McQuarie, as each man had similar schedules and duties, the affidavits read.

 According to a news release issued Friday by the sheriff's office, the information from the internal investigation was significant enough for the office to request that the Indiana State Police investigate.
 That investigation was in turn completed and submitted to the Elkhart County Prosecutor, the release noted.